dmchandrasinghe/CKA/note.md

 ## Troubleshoot cluster component failure

-When users are confident that their application is properly configured, cluster components must be debugged and troubleshooted for failures.
+When users are confident that their application is properly configured, cluster components must be debugged and troubleshooted for failures. identifying and diagnosing issues affecting multiple nodes or the entire cluster.
+Applying debugging techniques to resolve cluster-wide problems.
+Recovering from cluster-level failures.
 Debug Kubernetes Cluster

 ## Troubleshoot networking